-- A. All trials in San Diego County will be governed by the rules of the California Mock Trial Program and the California Mock Trial Rules of Evidence, as modified by the San Diego County High School Mock Trial Committee. - B. All participants in the San Diego County High School Mock Trial Competition must follow all rules and procedures as specified in the Mock Trial materials or disseminated by the San Diego County High School Mock Trial Committee.
-Failure of any member or affiliate of a team to adhere to these rules may result in disqualification of that team.
+- A. All mock trials in San Diego County will be governed by the California Mock Trial Rulebook, California Case Materials, and the California Mock Trial Rules of Evidence, as modified by the San Diego County High School Mock Trial Committee. - B. All participants in the San Diego County High School Mock Trial Competition must follow all rules and procedures as specified in the Mock Trial materials or disseminated by the San Diego County High School Mock Trial Committee.
+Failure of any member or affiliate of a team to adhere to these rules may result in consequences up to and including disqualification or expulsion of that team.